Epitaph 1997 · LD

 Contributions

-- Circular dungeon — loops that let players fold back through earlier clue zones.
+- Circular dungeon with loops that let players fold back through earlier clue zones.

-- Zoned pacing — dedicated puzzle, combat, and exploration beats with clean checkpoints.
+- Zoned pacing with dedicated puzzle, combat, and exploration beats and clean checkpoints.

-- Atmospheric lighting — intuitive cues that carry the Taoist exorcism tone without UI.
+- Atmospheric lighting that carries the Taoist exorcism tone without UI.

 Design Goals